leovardiero/udacity-dataeng-divvy/README.md

 Task Description:
 _You are being provided a relational schema that describes the data as it exists in PostgreSQL.
 In addition, you have been given a set of business requirements related to the data warehouse.
 You are being asked to design a star schema using fact and dimension tables._

+The following Star Schema was designed based on ERP.

 ![Star Schema](./images/StarSchema.png)

-#### Project Data
+### Task 3 - Create the data In PostgreSQL

 The data provided for this project can be downloaded from [Divvy Data](https://video.udacity-data.com/topher/2022/March/622a5fc6_azure-data-warehouse-projectdatafiles/azure-data-warehouse-projectdatafiles.zip) and should be paste on `.\data\` folder.

+The script to ingest data on PostgreSQL is present on `DataToPostgres.py`.
+It is necessary to configure the host, user and password on the script with the values created on Task 1.
+If necessary, install the requiriments running the command `pip install -r requirements.txt`.

+### Task 4 - EXTRACT the data from PostgreSQL

+Task Description:
+_In your Azure Synapse workspace, you will use the ingest wizard to create a one-time pipeline that ingests the data from PostgreSQL into Azure Blob Storage.
+This will result in all four tables being represented as text files in Blob Storage, ready for loading into the data warehouse._